Demystifying Brain Tumour Segmentation Networks: Interpretability and Uncertainty Analysis: Interpretability in the context of Brain Tumor Segmentation Models

 For a brain tumor segmentation model, such methods might provide details on how information flows through the model and how the model is organized.
 For example, it might help in understanding how the model represents information regarding the brain and tumor regions internally, and how these representations change over layers.
 Meaningful visualizations of the internals of a network will not only help medical professionals in assessing the legitimacy of the predictions but also help deep learning researchers to debug and improve performance.

 In this paper, we aim to apply visual interpretability and uncertainty estimation techniques on a set of models with different architectures to provide human-understandable visual interpretations of some of the concepts learned by different parts of a network and to understand more about the organization of these different networks.
 We organize our paper into mainly three parts as described in Figure \ref{fig:pipeline}: (1) Understanding information organization in the model, (2) Extracting visual representations of internal concepts, and (3) Quantifying uncertainty in the outputs of the model.
 We implement our pipeline on three different 2D brain tumor segmentation models - a Unet model with a densenet121 encoder (Henceforth referred to as the DenseUnet) \citep{shaikh2017brain}, a Unet model with a ResNet encoder (ResUnet) \citep{kermi2018deep}, and a simple encoder-decoder network which has a similar architecture to the ResUnet but without skip or residual connections (SimUnet).
-All models were trained on the BraTS 2018 dataset (\cite{menze2014multimodal}, \cite{bakas2018identifying}, \cite{bakas2017advancing}) till convergence.
+All models were trained till convergence on the BraTS 2018 dataset (\cite{menze2014multimodal}, \cite{bakas2018identifying}, \cite{bakas2017advancing}, \cite{bakas2019segmentation}, \cite{bakas2020segmentation}).
 A held out validation set of 48 volumes (including both LGG and HGG volumes) was used for testing.
 Table \ref{tab:tab1} shows the performance of the three models on this test set.

 Our models are not meant to achieve state of the art performance.
 Instead, we aim to demonstrate our methods on a set of models with different structures commonly used for brain tumor segmentation and compare them to better understand the process they take to segment the tumors.
-In the following sections, each element of the proposed pipeline is implemented and its results and implications are discussed.
+In this primary study, we do not use 3D models, since the visualization and analysis of interpretability related metrics is simpler for 2D models.
+Also, it is not clear how some of our results would scale to 3D models and whether it would be possible to visualize these.
+For example, disentangled concepts observed by performing network dissection might not be meaningful when visualized slice wise and would have to be visualized in 3D.
+This and the related analysis poses an additional layer of difficulty.